Synapticplastic/PET/README.md

 ### GUIDELINE FOR USE:

 1. Download the repository.
-Ensure MATLAB and SPM12 is installed.
+Ensure MATLAB and SPM12 are installed.

 2. Export PET, T1 MRI, FLAIR MRI scans of patients.
 Ideally the scans are done within the same year, and are thinly sliced.

-3. Consider cropping the images to contain brain only if excessive neck is present.
+3. Consider cropping the images to contain brain only if excessive neck is present (may help registration).

 4. PET images will come as "PET" or "NACPET".
 Choose the "PET" one, as this is attenuation corrected.